Call us for your cloud communication solution.

 Advanced Hosted Services can assist you with Installation, Maintenance and MAC related Voice and Data Communications Projects.

-A unique phone system for your company.
+A unique communications system for your company.
 Advanced Hosted Services Inc. provides hosted phone systems that will save your business money and put you on the cutting edge of unified communication technology.

 |Installation||Installation is $50 per phone installed||All|